If your child has been diagnosed with dysarthria as a result of a birth injury, Willens & Baez will help you understand your legal rights and options.

-If your child’s dysarthria is a result of brain damage sustained as a result of birth injury, contact Willens Injury Law Offices to understand your rights, and to pursue compensation from at-fault doctors.
+If your child’s dysarthria is a result of brain damage sustained as a result of birth injury, contact Willens & Baez to understand your rights, and to pursue compensation from at-fault doctors.

 You can trust that our experienced team will give you the personalized attention and respect you deserve.
 Using our extensive experience with personal injury and medical malpractice law, we will dedicate the time and resources necessary to aggressively pursue your case!
 Call us at (312) 957-4166 to schedule a free case evaluation.